25 Aug Creative Logo Design – Four Principles of Effective Logo Design

 People appreciate clean, simple, and basic logos.
 Some of the best logos demonstrate this principle well, and Nike, Apple, Fedex and Walmart are good examples.
 Having a simple logo allows for easy recognition.
-In fact, 75% of the top corporate companies use one or two colors in their logo.
+In fact, 75% of the top corporate companies use one or two colors in their logo design.
 Having too many colors can make your logo difficult to see or convey the wrong message.
-Effective logos use one to three colors.
+Effective logo designs use one to three colors.
 Avoid the common mistakes of using too many colors or including raster images in your logo designs.

 “Simplicity is the ultimate form of sophistication.”–Leonardo da Vinci